MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/KnowledgeArticleCategory.md

 ### <a href=#knowledgeArticleId name="knowledgeArticleId">knowledgeArticleId</a>

-First included in: <a href="KnowledgeArticleCategory.md" target="_blank">applicationCommon/KnowledgeArticleCategory</a>
+First included in: applicationCommon/KnowledgeArticleCategory (this entity)

 #### Properties